 Have you tried cooking Fonio?
-It is the healthiest of all grains!
+Fonio pilafs are the healthiest of all grains!
 Much like couscous, fluffy and tasty only more nutritious.
 Paired with flavorfully glazed Cauliflower, you can’t go wrong with this combo.
+Your everyday sidekick, embodying the spirit f West Africa, making grain bowls like this one will make you realize these tiny grain of wonder will keep you strong and healthy.

 Main ingredients